 “It is a pretty common challenge, particularly in SMEs, that the business can run the management team rather than the management team run the business.

-“That daily grind of emails coming in, product to get out the doors, supplier issues and customer issues quite often can absorb all of the thinking time from the senior management team.”
+“That daily grind of emails coming in, products to get out the doors, supplier issues and customer issues quite often can absorb all of the thinking time from the senior management team.”

-Why is it important, then, to take time away from that day-to-day workload?
+Why is it so important to take time away from that day-to-day workload?

-“It’s an important responsibility for anybody in a senior role to ensure the business achieves its goals in the long-term.
-It isn’t just about getting product out tomorrow or making sure the lorries get filled by Friday, it’s to ensure the shareholders see the return in the business that they want from their asset.”
+“It’s a vital responsibility for anybody in a senior role to ensure the business achieves its goals in the long-term.
+It isn’t just about getting product out tomorrow or making sure the lorries get filled by Friday.
+It’s to ensure the shareholders see the return in the business that they want from their asset.”

-John’s work on leadership development also has a substantial business benefit in a different way.
+John’s work on leadership and strategic development has brought substantial benefits to businesses in a unique way.

 “We work with companies to facilitate cohorts of managers to look at their own leadership capabilities, their strengths and weaknesses when it comes to leading other people.

-“We help them to come up their their own action plan and things that they can try to adopt to ultimately get the best out of their people.
+“We help them to come up with their own action plan and things that they can try to adopt to ultimately get the best out of their people.”

 “Whilst those might sound like fundamental questions, I think the real world sometimes pushes those questions to the back of manager’s minds.
 The noise in a day-to-day business can sometimes drown those questions out.”